Footballcoin Achieves Market Cap of $3.97 Million (XFC)

-Footballcoin (CURRENCY:XFC) traded flat against the dollar during the 24-hour period ending at 19:00 PM Eastern on March 7th.
-In the last seven days, Footballcoin has traded flat against the dollar.
-Footballcoin has a total market capitalization of $3.97 million and $453,793.00 worth of Footballcoin was traded on exchanges in the last day.
-One Footballcoin coin can currently be bought for approximately $0.0106 or 0.00000021 BTC on popular cryptocurrency exchanges.
+Footballcoin (CURRENCY:XFC) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM Eastern on March 12th.
+Footballcoin has a market capitalization of $3.97 million and approximately $453,793.00 worth of Footballcoin was traded on exchanges in the last day.
+One Footballcoin coin can currently be purchased for $0.0106 or 0.00000021 BTC on major cryptocurrency exchanges.
+During the last week, Footballcoin has traded flat against the U.S. dollar.

 - PENG (PENG) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.